 Vice President (VP), Program Management Salary

-Program Management VPs in the United States can expect to earn an average of $130K annually.
+Program Management VPs in the United States can expect to earn an average of $134K annually.
 Experience level is the biggest factor affecting pay for this group, followed by geography.
-Men working as Program Management VPs who took the survey just slightly outnumber women at 51 percent.
-Nearly all report receiving medical coverage from their employers and a strong majority collect dental insurance.
-Job satisfaction is high and work is enjoyable for most Program Management VPs.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.
+Nearly all report receiving medical coverage from their employers and most collect dental insurance.
+Women are just slightly outnumbered, with male Program Management VPs making up 51 percent of survey respondents.
+For the most part, Program Management VPs enjoy their work and report high levels of job satisfaction.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Vice President (VP), Program Management